Secure Password Generator

 Understanding Password Strength and Security

 Password strength is measured by entropy—the mathematical measure of randomness and unpredictability.
-Higher entropy means stronger passwords that are exponentially harder to crack.
+Higher entropy means stronger passwords that are exponentially harder to break through brute-force guessing.

 A password's security depends on its length and character set size.
 Our generator creates passwords with maximum entropy by using all available character types and ensuring true randomness.
-A 12-character password using uppercase, lowercase, numbers, and symbols has approximately 72 bits of entropy, requiring an estimated 2^72 attempts to crack—computationally infeasible even for powerful computers.
+A 12-character password using uppercase, lowercase, numbers, and symbols has approximately 72 bits of entropy, requiring an estimated 2^72 attempts to break through brute-force guessing—computationally infeasible even for powerful computers.
 Increasing length to 16 characters increases entropy to 96 bits, making brute-force attacks practically impossible.

 Common Password Vulnerabilities